uneedgames/pixi.js/CHAD_NOTES.md

 To explain the patterns used in Pixi I need to define a few terms first.
 Many of these terms may seem familiar to you, but read carefully because they may be different than you expect.

-- `Manager` - A Manager is responsible for the lifetime and functionality of some object(s).
+- `Provider` - A Provider (short for WebGL Feature Provider) provides functionality related to a WebGL feature.
-    Generally the managed object(s) can only be created by the manager, is stored in the manager, and is accessed only through the manager.
-Additionally the manager can provide useful functionality around a feature.
+    It provides a centralized implementation of a specific feature, including the utilities, state, and managed objects necessary for that feature to operate.
+Generally the object(s) managed by the provider are created by the provider, stored in the provider, and are accessed through the manager
-    It provides a centralized implementation of a specific feature, or the utilities/state necessary for that feature.
-    * Example: The `ContextManager` creates/destroys a context, and handles context lost/restored events.
+    * Example: The `ContextProvider` creates/destroys a context, and handles context lost/restored events.
 It manages the WebGL context object.
     * Example: The `TextureManager` creates/destroys GL Textures and provides an interface for uploading texture data to the GPU.
 - `System` - A System is responsible for the functionality of an array of objects and the interactions between them, managers, and other systems.
 It does not create, destroy, or store these objects; but instead the objects are